Japan, Australia Conclude Status of Forces Accord

 - Русский

 Tokyo, Jan.
-6 (Jiji Press)--Japanese Prime Minister Fumio Kishida and his Australian counterpart, Scott Morrison, signed on Thursday an agreement stipulating the legal status of Japanese Self-Defense Forces personnel and Australian troops while in each other's territories.
+6 (Jiji Press)--Japanese Prime Minister Fumio Kishida and his Australian counterpart, Scott Morrison, signed at an online meeting Thursday an agreement stipulating the legal status of Japanese Self-Defense Forces personnel and Australian troops while in each other's territory.

-Kishida and Morrison signed the Reciprocal Access Agreement ahead of their videoconference the same day.
+After the signing the Reciprocal Access Agreement, aimed at strengthening bilateral security cooperation amid China's growing hegemonic moves in the Indo-Pacific region, the two leaders agreed to boost collaboration under the Quad framework, which also includes the United States and India.

-The pact is aimed at strengthening security cooperation between Japan and Australia amid China's growing hegemonic moves in the Indo-Pacific region.
+Releasing a joint statement, Kishida and Morison said the 2007 Japan-Australia security cooperation declaration will be updated to keep up with changes in the regional situation.

-The deal is the equivalent of the Japan-U.S. Status of Forces Agreement, which governs U.S. troops stationed in Japan, under the bilateral security treaty.
+They further agreed to work together on the economic security front, including in such new fields as space and cyberspace and in the establishment of a resilient supply chain of strategically important goods.

-It is the first time for Japan to conclude an RAA, which applies to both the SDF and a foreign country's military.
-Japan hopes that the agreement with Australia, regarded by the Japanese government as a quasi-ally, will serve as a precedent and help accelerate similar cooperation with other like-minded countries.
+The Japan-Australia RAA is the equivalent of the Japan-U.S. Status of Forces Agreement, which governs U.S. troops stationed in Japan, under a bilateral security treaty.

 [Copyright The Jiji Press, Ltd.]